 Staff recommends that this CPA be included in the fourth year of the assessment process.
 Because of its low population, this CPA scored low for the Opportunity + Wellbeing indicator.
-It scored below average for the Growth + Livability indicator due to the lack of public facilities like parks and transit.
-Growth and development pressure are relatively high, but because development is controlled through a Framework Plan, there is less need for immediate planning intervention than in other parts of the city.
-For this same reason, staff recommends that this CPA be third within the fourth year.
+It scored below average for the Growth + Livability indicator due to the lack of public facilities like parks and transit, despite recent re-investment in development in the air.
+Because development is controlled through a Framework Plan, there is less need for immediate planning intervention than in other parts of the city.
+The Foothills and North Albuquerque CPAs, which are also recommended for the fourth year and due to their similarities and geographic proximity, staff recommends that they be held overlapping in the spring.
+For this reason, staff recommends that this CPA be third within the fourth year.